HPCI-Lab/yProv4WFsLite/README.md

 A simple Python tool to build W3C-PROV provenance graphs from workflow descriptions written in YAML.
 It uses the prov library to create entities, activities, and their relationships, and can export the results to PROV-JSON and a graph visualization (PNG).

+This is useful when having to create large provenance graphs without needing to re-run the entire workflow.

 ### Features